Poll: Kalil is ahead of Zema with Lula's support - Politica

 Poll: Kalil is ahead of Zema with Lula’s support – Politica

-Abhishek Pratap 1 hour agoNewsComments Off on Poll: Kalil is ahead of Zema with Lula’s support – Politica1 Views
+Abhishek Pratap 1 hour agoNewsComments Off on Poll: Kalil is ahead of Zema with Lula’s support – Politica5 Views

-The Genial/Quaest poll released this Friday (07/08) measured the dispute for the Government of Minas in the October 2022 elections with the citation to voters of the support of the pre-candidates.
-In this scenario, differently from what was encouraged, Alexandre Kalil (PSD) is ahead of Romeu Zema, while Carlos Viana (PL) remains in third place.
+The Genial/Quaest poll released this Friday (07/08) measured the dispute for the Government of Minas in the October 2022 elections with the presentation to voters of the support of the pre-candidates for the Presidency of the Republic.
+In this scenario, unlike the research stimulated, the former mayor of BH Alexandre Kalil (PSD) is ahead of the current governor, Romeu Zema (Novo), while the third place remains with senator Carlos Viana (PL-MG).

-When there is mention of support from Lula (PT), pre-candidate for the Presidency of the Republic, Kalil appears with 42%.
-J Zema (Novo), when related to the pre-candidate Luiz Felipe d’vila (Novo), has 26%.
+When there is less support from Lula (PT), however, Kalil appears with 42%.
+J Zema, when related to the pre-candidate Luiz Felipe d’vila (Novo), has 26%.

-With the support of Jair Bolsonaro (PL), Carlos Viana appears in third – as in the stimulated scenario – but with 15%.
+With the support of Jair Bolsonaro (PL), Carlos Viana appears in third – as in the stimulated scenario -, with 15%.
 The rate of undecided was 9%, while 7% said they voted blank, null or did not intend to vote.

 Zema ahead in the stimulated